-3. Note on Statutory References
+2. Note on Statutory References

 Unless otherwise indicated, all references are to the Texas Election Code.
 The county election officer is the county clerk, the county elections administrator, or the county tax assessor-collector, depending on the actions of the county commissioners court.
 (Secs.
 31.031, 31.071 and 31.091).
-The county voter registrar is the county clerk, the county elections administrator, or the county tax assessor collector, depending on the actions of the county commissioners court.
+The county voter registrar is the county clerk, the county elections administrator, or the county tax assessor collector, depending on the actions of the county elections administrator, or the county tax assessor collector, depending on the actions of the county clerk, the county elections administrator, or the county tax assessor collector, depending on the actions of the county commissioners court.
 (Secs.
 12.001, 12.031, 31.031 and 31.071).